Chadori/Construct-Master-Collection/README.md

 # Construct Master Collection
-This is the dedicated repository for the Construct :: Master Collection developed by ChadoriXD「茶どり」.
+This is the dedicated repository for the Construct :: Master Collection developed by ChadoriXD.
 You can post here the feature requests and bug issues you want to officially file.

 ## Tip